Sergio Maltagliati: Biography

+On 04/10/2023 he was elected Honorary Academician of the Accademia delle arti del disegno in Florence.
+Historical Academy founded in Florence in 1563 by Cosimo I de' Medici, Grand Duke of Tuscany at the suggestion of Giorgio Vasari, as a leading exponent of the Florentine artistic current known as Musica d'Arte (Visual Music and Fluxus).

 Sergio Maltagliati an artist from Florence Italy; studied music at the Florence Conservatory, then he began to paint.
 Thus creating a new method of writing music where the score becomes a visual composition.

 The relation between the sound and color creates a living feeling that art is not dead.
 It does not stop at the artist's last attempt at the canvas, but goes beyond to the viewer.
 It is the relationship between artist and viewer, one is no different from the other.
 Now the viewer can take the step that the artist may dare not to across.
 It is the point of translation a fear to most artist that want to create and let their work go.
 This kind of art allows the viewer to create with the artist and create so much more.
 Sergio Maltagliati has always been deeply interested in a multimedia concept of art.
 His education, in both music and the visual arts, has placed him in the position to incorporate sign, colour, and sound into a unitary concept of multiple perception, through analogies, contrasts, stratifications, and associations.